 Overall, this 17-day long trek in the land of the Himalayas will be an amazing lifetime experience for beginners as well as professionals.
 So, join us and trek to create wonderful memories and experiences in the land of the Himalayas.

-5 Best Short treks in Nepal that are Perfect for Beginner Travellers
+5 Best Short trek routes in Nepal that are Perfect for Beginner Travellers

 Geographically, Nepal is a landlocked country in South Asia, bordered by India and Tibet.
 It is home to some of the world’s highest mountains, including Mount Everest, which stands 8,848 metres above sea level.
 The Himalayas, which stretch across the border between Nepal and India, are the source of many rivers, including the Ganges, Brahmaputra, Indus, Karnali, Kosi, Gandak, and Meghna.
 Nepal has so much to offer, whether you’re looking for adventure, culture, or a great place to visit.
 Here are some of our favourite short treks in Nepal.

-There are many short treks in Nepal that are perfect for beginners.
-Here we have a list of 5 short best Nepal treks.
+Many short trek routes in Nepal are perfect for beginners.
+Here we have a list of 5 short best trek routes.
 Read about them here!